canonical/fetch-service/docs/reference/sourcecraft.rst

 A request is approved for the further inspection if it meets all the following criteria:

-* Request comes from the known origin
+* Request comes from a known origin

 * `Content-Type <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type>`_
   HTTP header field is declared as ``application/x-git-upload-pack-request``